CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-register/test-collection-registration/test-register-dataset-invalid-path/README.txt

 Register a dataset using an invalid path
 The input.json file follows the policies file.
 However the provided path is invalide.
 The HTTP retruned code should equal 400.
+The error should be (message might be different):
+400
+INVALID_REQUEST_INPUT
+Failed to create directory (possibly insufficient permission on path): /tempZone/home/xyz